 Athens, Thermopylae, Thessaloniki, Amphipolis, Athens

-Highlights of the Amphipolis discover in 3 days private tour with Thessaloniki
+Highlights of The amazing discovery of Amphipolis, in a 3-day private tour with Thessaloniki

 - A visit to the mystical tomb of Amphipolis